wncc/Hello-FOSS-ML/README.md

 Absolutely No Prerequisites for contributing to this Project.
 We will be using Juniper Notebooks for our Project.
 If you are an absolute beginner in python have a look at [this](https://github.com/wncc/learners-space/tree/master/Python).
-Note:  Do update the "Updates on the Project" of this README.md file after every contribution you make.

 ## Tasks on MNSIT Dataset